judasgutenberg/Esp8266_RemoteControl/README.md

 index.h has the HTML for a locally-served front-end to take advantage of the local API, though the Local Remote is better for this instead of relying on the massive computational overhead of a modern web browser.

 The plan now is to implement a system to monitor power and battery levels in the photovoltaic system and use it to make decisions about what circuits to turn on.
+I've already added an inverter-related endpoint to data.php.